Security Tip (ST04-007)

 How can you reduce the amount of spam?

-- Use filters - Many email programs offer filtering capabilities that allow you to block certain addresses or to only allow email from addresses on your contact list.
-Some ISPs offer spam "tagging" or filtering services, but legitimate messages misclassified as spam might be dropped before reaching your inbox.
-However, many ISPs that offer filtering services also provide options for tagging suspected spam messages so the end user can more easily identify them.
-This can be useful in conjunction with filtering capabilities provided by many email programs.
+- Use filters or spam tagging – Many email programs offer filtering capabilities that allow you to block certain addresses or to allow only email from addresses on your contact list.
+Many ISPs also offer spam tagging services that allow the user the option to review suspected spam messages before they are deleted.
+Spam tagging can be useful in conjunction with filtering capabilities provided by many email programs.

-- Disable the automatic downloading of graphics in HTML mail - Many spammers send HTML mail with a linked graphic file that is then used to track who opens the mail message—when your mail client downloads the graphic from their web server, they know you've opened the message.
+- Disable the automatic downloading of graphics in HTML mail – Many spammers send HTML mail with a linked graphic file that is then used to track who opens the mail message.
+When your mail client downloads the graphic from their web server, the spammers know you’ve opened the message.
 Disabling HTML mail entirely and viewing messages in plain text also prevents this problem.

 - Consider opening an additional email account – Many domains offer free email accounts.
 If you frequently submit your email address (for online shopping, signing up for services, or including it on something like a comment card), you may want to have a secondary email account to protect your primary email account from any spam that could be generated.
 You could also use this secondary account when posting to public mailing lists, social networking sites, blogs, and web forums.
 If the account start to fill up with spam, you can get rid of it and open a different one.

-- Use privacy settings on social networking sites - Social networking sites typically allow you to choose who has access to see your email address.
-Consider hiding your email account or changing the settings so that only a small group of people that you trust are able to see your address (see Staying Safe on Social Network Sites for more information).
-Also, when you use applications on these sites, you may be granting permission for them to access your personal information.
-Be cautious about which applications you choose to use.
+- Use privacy settings on social networking sites – Social networking sites typically allow you to choose who has access to see your email address.
+Consider hiding your email account or changing the settings so that only a small group of people that you trust are able to see your address.
+(See Staying Safe on Social Networking Sites for more information.)
+Know that when you use applications on these sites, you may be granting permission for them to access your personal information.
+So, be cautious about which applications you choose to use.

-- Don't spam other people - Be a responsible and considerate user.
+- Don’t spam other people – Be a responsible and considerate user.
 Some people consider email forwards a type of spam, so be selective with the messages you redistribute.
-Don't forward every message to everyone in your address book, and if someone asks that you not forward messages to them, respect their request.
+Don’t forward every message to everyone in your address book, and if recipients ask that you not forward messages to them, respect their requests.